 The applicant has submitted a sight-line analysis with the DSP package, which confirms that only a limited top portion of the western elevation and most of the northern elevation will be visible from the College Park Historic District.
 Most of the western elevation is not visible from the historic district due to visual obstacles consisting of existing trees, Metro train tracks, and structures.
-The Urban Design Section believes the western elevation and the proposed building mounted signage on the western elevation, as included in this DSP, are acceptable and no revision is needed.
-As such, the above condition has not been included in Recommendation section of this report.
+The Planning Board determined that the western elevation and the proposed building-mounted signage on the western elevation, as included in this DSP, are acceptable and no revision is needed.
+As such, the above condition has not been included in this resolution.

-- g.
-Prince George's County Health Department As of the writing of this report, no comments were received from the Health Department. - h.
-Prince George's County Department of Parks and Recreation (DPR) In a memorandum dated May 9, 2019 (Zyla to Zhang), DPR stated that PPS 4-17009 was approved by the Planning Board on October 19, 2017, requiring on-site private recreational facilities to be reviewed by the Urban Design Section, as discussed herein. - i.
-Prince George's County Fire/EMS Department-As of the writing of this report, no comments were received from the Fire Department. - j.
-Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) In a memorandum dated May 13, 2019 (Giles to Zhang), DPIE stated that the proposed DSP is consistent with the approved Site Development Concept Plan No. 17197-2017-00, dated September 1, 2017.
-In addition, Site Development Fine Grade Technical Approval, 11720-2019, was approved on May 2, 2019.
-Based on approved Flood Plain Study, FPS 201713, the proposed site improvements are not in the County or Federal Emergency Management Agency floodplain.
+g.
+Prince George's County Health Department-No comments were received from the Health Department.

+- h.
+Prince George's County Department of Parks and Recreation (DPR)-In a memorandum dated May 9, 2019 (Zyla to Zhang), DPR stated that PPS 4-17009 was approved by the Planning Board on October 19, 2017, requiring on-site private recreational facilities to be reviewed, as discussed herein. - i.
+Prince George's County Fire/EMS Department-No comments were received from the Fire/EMS Department. - j.
+Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-In a memorandum dated May 13, 2019 (Giles to Zhang), DPIE stated that the proposed DSP is consistent with approved Site Development Concept Plan 17197-2017-00 dated September 1, 2017.
+In addition, Site Development Fine Grade Technical Approval 11720-2019 was approved on May 2, 2019.
+Based on approved Flood Plain Study 201713, the proposed site improvements are not in the County or Federal Emergency Management Agency floodplain.
 DPIE has no objection to the proposed DSP. - k.
-Prince George's County Police Department-As of the writing of this report, no comments were received from the Police Department. - 1.
-Washington Metropolitan Transit Authority (WMATA)-At the time of the writing of this technical staff report, WMATA did not offer any comments on the subject application. - m.
+Prince George's County Police Department-No comments were received from the Police Department. - l.
+Washington Metropolitan Transit Authority (WMATA)-WMATA did not offer any comments on the subject application. - m.
 Maryland State Highway Administration (SHA)-In an email dated April 22, 2019 (Woodroffe to Zhang), SHA offered no comments or objections to this application. - n.
 Washington Suburban Sanitary Commission (WSSC)-In an email response dated May 1, 2019 (Djourshari to Zhang), WSSC provided standard comments on the subject DSP that have been transmitted to the applicant.
 WSSC's requirements will be enforced through their separate permitting process. - o.
-City of College Park-The City Council of the City of College Park has scheduled this DSP on its June 11, 2019 agenda.
-The City Council's decisions on this DSP will be presented to the Planning Board at time of the public hearing.

-- p.
-City of University Park, Greenbelt, Riverdale Park, and Berwyn Height-At the time of the writing of this report, no comments were received from the above municipalities. - 14.
-Based upon the foregoing analysis and as required by Section 27-548.08(c), the following findings may be made: - (A) The Transit District Site Plan is in strict conformance with any mandatory requirements of the Transit District Development Plan;
+City of College Park-The representative of the City presented the decision of the City Council during the public hearing for this DSP on June 13, 2019.
+The City approved this DSP with two conditions consisting of 10 sub-conditions.
+At the hearing, the applicant submitted revised conditions, Applicant's Exhibit 1, in response to the City's approval and proffered new conditions B.1.h through 1.n and B.2.c, as well as minor edits of other conditions previously recommended by the staff.
+The Planning Board approved the applicant's proffer and included those conditions in this resolution. - p.
+City of University Park, Greenbelt, Riverdale Park, and Berwyn Height-No comments were received from the above municipalities. - 14.
+Based upon the foregoing analysis and as required by Section 27-548.08(c), the following findings may be made:

+(A) The Transit District Site Plan is in strict conformance with any mandatory requirements of the Transit District Development Plan;